bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Diagnosing Male Menopause Night Sweats

-Diagnosis involves a comprehensive evaluation:
+Diagnosis involves a comprehensive evaluation that might include the following steps:

 Managing Night Sweats in Male Menopause